 It was only natural for the Eagle Valley Land Trust and the Eagle River Watershed Council to work together.
 Afterall, ERWC and EVLT protect the very things that make Eagle County unique and attractive to visitors and which keep residents fulfilled and content with their natural surroundings.
 In teaming up for Land & Rivers Fund, our organizations aim to provide local business owners with the opportunity to show their support of land and water protection.

 Eagle River Watershed Council and Eagle Valley Land Trust

-1% for Land and Rivers funds the ongoing conservation efforts of Eagle Valley Land Trust (EVLT) and Eagle River Watershed Council (ERWC) through partnerships with local businesses.
-Participating businesses collect a 1% donation on qualifying purchases.
-The Funds are split between EVLT and ERWC to help them protect fish and wildlife habitat, scenic views, agricultural heritage, and recreational access of Eagle County.
-Once the program is generating $100,000 in annual revenue, a portion of the proceeds will be allocated through a grant application process to other organizations and entities working on land and water conservation projects. local output device or sent electronically.
+The Land and Rivers Fund benefits the ongoing conservation efforts of Eagle River Watershed Council (ERWC) and Eagle Valley Land Trust (EVLT) through partnerships with local businesses.
+Participating businesses collect a small, optional (typically 1%) donation on qualifying purchases.
+The Funds are split between ERWC and EVLT to help them protect fish and wildlife habitat, scenic views, agricultural heritage and recreational access of Eagle County.
+Once the program is generating $100,000 in annual net revenue, a portion of the proceeds will be allocated through a grant application process to other organizations and entities working on land and water conservation projects.

 The Eagle Valley Land Trust is dedicated to protecting the lands we love, to preserve our heritage, scenic beauty, recreational opportunities, and wildlife habitats, and to build a permanent legacy for future generations.
 EVLT permanently protects over 11,000 acres across 35 properties in Eagle County and aims to conserve an additional 2,000 acres per year.